kedacore/external-scaler-azure-cosmos-db/README.md

 Create `ScaledObject` resource that contains the information about your application (the scale target), the external scaler service, Cosmos DB containers, and other scaling configuration values.
 Check [`ScaledObject` specification](https://keda.sh/docs/concepts/scaling-deployments/) and [`External` trigger specification](https://keda.sh/docs/scalers/external/) for information on different properties supported for `ScaledObject` and their allowed values.

-You can use file `deploy/deploy-scaledobject.yaml` as a template for creating the `ScaledObject`.
+You can use the `deploy/deploy-scaledobject.yaml` file as a template for creating the `ScaledObject` when connecting to Cosmos DB with a managed identity.
+If you are using a connection string for the connection, use the `deploy/deploy-scaledobject-cs.yaml` file as your template instead.
 The trigger metadata properties required to use the external scaler for Cosmos DB are described in [Trigger Specification](#trigger-specification) section below.

 > **Note:** If you are having trouble setting up the external scaler or the listener application, the step-by-step instructions for [deploying the sample application](./src/Scaler.Demo/README.md) might help.